2010 Honors Recipients

 Abstract: Numerous cationic amine-containing chemicals have been released and detected within the environmnet, and some of these pose potential health risks.
 Retention or sorption to soils plays a major role in determining the environmental transport and exposure of chemicals in the environment.
-Thus, understanding cationic amine sorption behavior is of great enviornmental relevance and importance.
-The goal of this study was to investigate the sorptive behavior of cationic amines to montmorillonite, a prevelant mineral in soil systems.
+Thus, understanding cationic amine sorption behavior is of great environmental relevance and importance.
+The goal of this study was to investigate the sorptive behavior of cationic amines to montmorillonite, a prevalent mineral in soil systems.
 To this end, sorption of p-phenylenediamine to montmorillonite was compared to previously studied sorption of aniline, a monoamine analog.
 This comparison elucidated sorption mechanisms and associated intermolecular interactions for sorption below and above the cation exchange capacity (CEC) of montmorillonite.

 The influence of compound charge was evident for sorption below the CEC, with p-phenylenediamine sorbing to a much greater extent than aniline.
-Computational atomic charge analysis revealed that the +2 p-phenylenediamine cation possesses a greater positive charge on the amine fuctional group than do the +1 cations of p-phenylenediamine and anilinium.
+Computational atomic charge analysis revealed that the +2 p-phenylenediamine cation possesses a greater positive charge on the amine functional group than do the +1 cations of p-phenylenediamine and anilinium.
 This along with a seemingly linear sorption isotherm suggested that sorption of p-phenylenediamine below the CEC is driven primarily by cation exchange and that this process exclusively involves the +2 cation.
 In addition, analysis of Kd (equilibrium sorption constant) values pointed to non-linearity in sorption behavior and suggested that favorable intermolecular interactions aid sorption below the CEC.